SRA-VJTI/blog/_posts/2024-07-28-Gym-master.md

     - We have to calculate the best possible reward from the already given policy.
   - **Control**:
     - MDP is given, i.e., all parameters are given.
-    - The output is the optimal value function, so basically, we have to figure out the best policy to get the best rewards.
+    - The output is the optimal value function.
-    - We evaluate policies as well as improve them iteratively to get maximum rewards.
+    - We evaluate policies and improve them iteratively to get maximum rewards.

 ### Algorithms
 - **Prediction: Policy Evaluation**
   - **Steps**:
-    1. Initialize the initial state of the value function to an initial value, such as 0.
+    1. Initialize the state of the value function to an initial value.
     2. Set a threshold for convergence.
     3. Update the value function according to the Bellman expectation equation.
     4. If the final value is smaller than the value of the threshold, then we stop the iterations.